fcs-cs/cs2/modules/04-object-oriented-programming/_posts/2019-04-01-function-review.md

 ## Passing arguments

 Lastly, we may want to be able to specify particular parameters for our functions.
-This makes our functions even more powerful and versitile.
-Let's imagine that we wanted to change how far the bubble moves each time though the `draw()` loop. we could just change the values in our `moveBubble()` function, but that's a lot of extra typing everytime we want to change it.
+This makes our functions even more powerful and versatile.
+Let's imagine that we wanted to change how far the bubble moves each time though the `draw()` loop. we could just change the values in our `moveBubble()` function, but that's a lot of extra typing every time we want to change it.
 Instead we can pass an **argument** to the function that can easily be changed:
 ```javascript
 function moveBubble(maxMovement){
     x += random(-maxMovement, maxMovement);